Quant1um/Anime-Bot/README.md

 # Anime-Bot
-Anime Bot hosted on Heroku and uses VK social network as interface
+Anime Bot is a VK bot for retrieving images from booru